7 Masks We Use to Hide Our Faults

 On the internet, “catfishing” means deliberately deceiving.
 An online user pretends to be someone else to unsuspecting users.
-After years of ridicule and judgment about their all-too-public missteps, ADHD adults and children become experts in misdirection, trying to “pass as normal.”
+After years of ridicule and judgment about their all-too-public missteps, adults and children with ADHD become experts in misdirection, trying to “pass as normal.”

-Given the stigma around ADHD, it’s not surprising that many ADHD folks design a wardrobe of disguises to wear when situations require adherence to linear standards.
+Given the stigma and shame around ADHD, it’s not surprising that many folks with the condition design a wardrobe of disguises to wear when situations require adherence to linear standards.
 Though there are many variations on these themes, a few are especially popular among the ADHD crowd:

 1. THE PERFECTIONIST: I must do everything perfectly.
 Then perhaps no one will notice that the rest of my life is a mess.
 The Perfectionist works so hard to overcompensate for ADHD that he or she may have “control issues.”

 2. THE LIFE OF THE PARTY: I tell the jokes, you laugh (with me, not at me) and you won’t notice my mistakes.
 The Life of the Party loves the limelight, when the response is positive, and people don’t see the clown crying inside.

 3. THE INTELLECT: I want you to see how smart I am, so I will outthink everybody in the room.
 The Intellect works so hard to be brilliant, he or she sometimes falls apart after an intense brainstorming session.